Click on the question below to reveal the answer.

 - Q: What is the female to male ratio?

-A: On average, one student in ten is female in our programs.
-We strongly encourage women to give DirtFish a shot!
-Please read our testimonials on our website from just a few of the female students.
+A: In an average mixed-gender class, one student in ten is female in our programs.
+DirtFish also runs All-Women’s classes periodically throughout the year, which you can learn more about here.
+We strongly encourage women to give DirtFish a shot – please read our testimonials on our website from just a few of the female students.

 - Q: What are some of the differences between All-Wheel Drive and Rear-Wheel Drive?